trops/dash-react/README.md

 All of my Widgets will then use the context, grab the client for google maps and use that to perform it's function.

+# Storybook

+To run the Storybook file:

+`npm run storybook`

 # Contact

 Please contact john.giatropoulos@gmail.com for more information.